 At underground coal mines, coal mine methane (CMM) retained in the coal layer is extracted outside to ensure the safety of workers.
 Of the extracted CMM, 30% or lower concentration CMM is disposed of in the atmosphere since it is of limited use.

 Methane has approximately 21 times greater greenhouse effect than CO2.
 However, when used as a fuel, methane emits less CO2 than other fossil fuels.

-The Osaka Gas Group has successfully developed a method of enriching CMM for use as town gas using our proprietary methane adsorption technology.
+The Daigas Group has successfully developed a method of enriching CMM for use as town gas using our proprietary methane adsorption technology.
 Since this technology also contributes to the reduction of greenhouse gas, we will introduce the technology to coal mines in China and other Asian countries.